Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

     * This will provide an image in the the tabs header to allow the user to easily identify the website if they have multiple tabs open.

-* 404 Page
+**Error Pages**

+``USER STORY - As a developer, I need to implement a 404 error page to alert users when they have accessed a page that doesn't exist``

+Implementation:

+**404 Page**

+As a developer, I need to implement a 403 error page to redirect unauthorised users to so that I can secure my views

-    * A 404 page will be implemented and will display if a user navigates to a broken link.
+A 404 page has been implemented and will display if a user navigates to a broken link.

-    * The 404 page will allow the user to easily navigate back to the main website if they direct to a broken link / missing page, without the need  of the browsers back button.
+The 404 page will allow the user to easily navigate back to the main website if they direct to a broken link / missing page, without the need  of the browsers back button.

+``USER STORY - As a developer, I need to implement a 500 error page to alert users when an internal server error occurs``

+Implementation:

+**403 Page**

+A 403 error page has been implemented to provide feedback to the user when they try to access unauthorized content.
+Users will be directed to this page if they alter the URL's and attempt to edit, delete or access pages that are restricted.

+This covers:

+* Create Menu - Only authorized to staff
+* Edit Menu - Only authorized to staff
+* Delete Menu - Only authorized to staff
+* Edit Booking - Only authorized to the customer who created the booking or a staff member
+* Delete booking - Only authorized to the customer who created the booking or a staff member

+``USER STORY - As a developer, I need to implement a 500 error page to alert users when an internal server error occurs``

+Implementation:

-**Home Page**
+**500 Page**

-- Add home page info here
+A 500 error page has been displayed to alert users when an internal server error occurs.
+The message relays to users that the problem is on our end, not theirs.

 **Menus Page**